Rhasspy Assistant

 But, Inside a Docker container, the system doesn’t have access to all host system files, and here Rhasspy will miss the plugin librairies.
 So now, we will start Rhasspy Docker container like this:

-docker run ``` docker run -d -p 12101:12101 \ --name rhasspy \ --restart unless-stopped \ -v "$HOME/.config/rhasspy/profiles:/profiles" \ -v "/etc/localtime:/etc/localtime:ro" \ -v "/etc/asound.conf:/etc/asound.conf" \ -v "$HOME/.alsaequal.bin:/home/pi/.alsaequal.bin" \ -v "/usr/lib/arm-linux-gnueabihf/alsa-lib:/usr/lib/arm-linux-gnueabihf/alsa-lib" \ -v "/usr/lib/ladspa:/usr/lib/ladspa" \ --device /dev/snd:/dev/snd \ rhasspy/rhasspy \ --user-profiles /profiles \ --profile fr ```
+``` docker run -d -p 12101:12101 \ --name rhasspy \ --restart unless-stopped \ -v "$HOME/.config/rhasspy/profiles:/profiles" \ -v "/etc/localtime:/etc/localtime:ro" \ -v "/etc/asound.conf:/etc/asound.conf" \ -v "$HOME/.alsaequal.bin:/home/pi/.alsaequal.bin" \ -v "/usr/lib/arm-linux-gnueabihf/alsa-lib:/usr/lib/arm-linux-gnueabihf/alsa-lib" \ -v "/usr/lib/ladspa:/usr/lib/ladspa" \ --device /dev/snd:/dev/snd \ rhasspy/rhasspy \ --user-profiles /profiles \ --profile fr ```And if you run it with docker-compose:

-docker-compose.yml ``` rhasspy: image: "rhasspy/rhasspy" container_name: rhasspy restart: unless-stopped volumes: - "$HOME/.config/rhasspy/profiles:/profiles" - "/etc/localtime:/etc/localtime:ro" - "/etc/asound.conf:/etc/asound.conf:ro" - "/usr/lib/arm-linux-gnueabihf/alsa-lib:/usr/lib/arm-linux-gnueabihf/alsa-lib:ro" - "/usr/lib/ladspa:/usr/lib/ladspa:ro" - type: bind source: $HOME/.alsaequal.bin target: /home/pi/.alsaequal.bin read_only: true ports: - "12101:12101" devices: - "/dev/snd:/dev/snd" command: --user-profiles /profiles --profile fr ```
+``` rhasspy: image: "rhasspy/rhasspy" container_name: rhasspy restart: unless-stopped volumes: - "$HOME/.config/rhasspy/profiles:/profiles" - "/etc/localtime:/etc/localtime:ro" - "/etc/asound.conf:/etc/asound.conf:ro" - "/usr/lib/arm-linux-gnueabihf/alsa-lib:/usr/lib/arm-linux-gnueabihf/alsa-lib:ro" - "/usr/lib/ladspa:/usr/lib/ladspa:ro" - type: bind source: $HOME/.alsaequal.bin target: /home/pi/.alsaequal.bin read_only: true ports: - "12101:12101" devices: - "/dev/snd:/dev/snd" command: --user-profiles /profiles --profile fr ```I added four volumes:

 In rhasspy settings, just use aplay with Default Device, and all should work !